middletemplelibrary/ordeal-and-triumph/README.md

 This volume reports breaches of blackout regulations in the Temple and action taken, and remarks and complaints by shelter marshals.

 #### Notice Regarding Blackout Violations, 1939
 This notice reminds residents of the importance of adhering to Blackout regulations, and notes the necessity of taking steps to extinguish lights around the Temple.

+#### ‘In an Air Raid… If You Are at Home’ poster, c1940
+Image: IWM (Art.IWM PST 13872)
+<br><br>
+<br><>br>

+# The Changing Environment